 In yet another stunning example of the ineptness of Canada’s Firearms Act comes a news report out of Winnipeg, Manitoba.

-20-year-old Jeremy Kyle St. Germain was arrested on August7th, after managing to get himself shot.
-Jeremy was already under a firearms prohibition from an earlier bout of "stupid human tricks".
-Naturally, as a criminal with a firearms prohibition order in place, Canada's gun laws don't affect him at all.
+20-year-old Jeremy Kyle St. Germain was arrested on August 7th, after managing to get himself shot.
+Jeremy is a career criminal with a firearms prohibition order in place.

-He is not checked on, his home is not subject to random searches, and there is no registry to track him.
+Despite his violent criminal past, police do not check up on him, his home is not subject to random searches without a warrant, and there is no registry to track him, not even with a court-ordered firearm prohibition order against him.

 That’s all reserved for law-abiding gun owners who applied for and were granted firearms licenses, aka government permission slips, to own firearms.

-Not Jeremy.
-He knows what everyone with an ounce of common sense knows... gun laws only affect those willing to abide by them.
-Jeremy is clearly not one of those people.
+Jeremy understands every person with an ounce of common sense knows understands — gun laws only affect those willing to obey them.
+Jeremy is not one of those people.

 – Breach of Probation